vectordotdev/vector/docs/tutorials/sinks/1_basic_sink.md

 }
 ```

-Note the `configurable_component` attribute.
-This is used by Vector to generate
+Note the [`configurable_component`][configurable_component] attribute.
+This
-documentation from the struct.
-To do this, doc comments must be included above
+is used by Vector to generate documentation from the struct.
+To do this, doc
-the struct - Vector won't compile if they aren't.
+comments must be included above the struct - Vector won't compile if they
+aren't.

 We also include a single member in our struct - `acknowledgements`.
 This
 struct configures end-to-end acknowledments for the sink, which is the ability